omtejeda/riddle-solver-api/README.md

 ## Algorithmic Approach

-To solve the **Water Jug Problem**, we use the **Breadth-First Search** (BFS) algorithm.
+In order to tackle the **Water Jug Problem**, the **Breadth-First Search** (BFS) algorithm was used.
 The process begins with both jugs empty and explores possible actions-such as filling, emptying, and pouring—level by level.
 The goal is to find a state where one of the jugs contains the desired amount of water.

 The algorithm tracks the steps taken, providing a clear record of actions and the state of each jug throughout the solution process.